-Trend Micro Reaffirms Its Commitment To UAE Cyber Security Vision At GISEC 2024
+Trend Micro Reaffirms Its Commitment to UAE Cyber Security Vision at GISEC 2024

-(MENAFN- Mid-East) The company showcases its unified cyber security platform to reshape the digital future of the UAE.

-Dubai, United Arab Emirates- Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global leader in cybersecurity, announced the findings of its 2023 annual cybersecurity report on the sidelines of its participation at GISEC event taking place from April 23 – 25, 2024, at the Dubai World Trade Centre.
-The report unveiled that Trend Micro has successfully thwarted and identified a staggering number of threats globally and within the UAE, highlighting the company's commitment to the UAE's cyber security vision to strengthen action against digital crime for the next 50 years.
+(MENAFN- Proglobal) Dubai, United Arab Emirates - April, 2024 - Trend Micro Incorporated (TYO: 4704; TSE: 4704), a global leader in cybersecurity, announced the findings of its 2023 annual cybersecurity report on the sidelines of its participation at GISEC event taking place from April 23 – 25, 2024, at the Dubai World Trade Centre.
+The report unveiled that Trend Micro has successfully thwarted and identified a staggering number of threats globally and within the UAE, highlighting the company’s commitment to the UAE’s cyber security vision to strengthen action against digital crime for the next 50 years.

 At GISEC, the region's premier cybersecurity exhibition, Trend Micro will be showcasing its state-of-the-art security offerings, including the groundbreaking Trend Vision One, recently launched in the UAE, which is set to redefine the digital future in the country by simplifying complexity and delivering advanced solutions that enable businesses to thrive securely and confidently.
 This pioneering unified platform goes beyond conventional cybersecurity measures, reinforcing cyber resilience with Advanced XDR and AI Capabilities.
 The platform features the most robust attack surface management capabilities, providing an unparalleled, comprehensive framework for threat detection, response, and risk analysis.
 Trend Vision One™ – Attack Surface Risk Management combines continuous attack surface discovery, real-time risk assessments and prioritization, and automated mitigation actions to dramatically reduce risk exposure.